Digital-Defiance/nlp-metaformer/README.md

 $$p^{bnck} = P^{nk}_d  x^{bcd}$$

 At the heart of the proposed attention mechanism is a learnable dot product of each projected embedding with each other embedding.
-This is achieved using $n$ learnable metric tensors $M^{n}_{kk'}$ and is given by
+This is achieved using $N_n$ learnable metric tensors $M^{n}_{kk'}$ and is given by

 $$q^{bncc'} = M^{n}_{kk'} p^{bnck} p^{bnc'k'}$$